dacarlin/bglb_thermal/paper_draft/ms/paper_draft.md

 # Introduction

-The field of synthetic biology is awaiting more accurate predictions of the function and stability of the designed enzyme sequences sought after for their unique selectivity and speed. [long road ahead for enzyme design] The accurate modeling of enzyme thermal stability and soluble expression in heterologous hosts such as *Escherichia coli* an important goal for the protein modeling community, with many tools available for making predictions from sequence, structure, or a combination of sequence, structure, and experimental data [big recent review].
+The field of synthetic biology awaits more accurate predictions of enzyme funtion and stability.
+The function and stability of the designed enzyme sequences sought after for their unique selectivity and speed.
+[Baker long road ahead for enzyme design] The accurate modeling of enzyme thermal stability and soluble expression in heterologous hosts such as *Escherichia coli* an important goal for the protein modeling community, with many tools available for making predictions from sequence, structure, or a combination of sequence, structure, and experimental data [big recent review].
 Yet, despite the importance of these goals, the prediction of the stability effect of point mutations in proteins has not been fully achieved, and neither has the prediction of the expression of sequences in heterologous hosts.

 Previous efforts to predict the stability effects of point mutations in proteins have used features derived from force-field–based molecular modeling combined with machine learning algorithms [Masso, Berliner].
 However, previous approaches have faced a major challenge that cannot be dealt with computationally: the lack of large, high-quality training sets of experimental data.
 Current data sets that are large are constructed without regard for standardization [ProTherm], reducing the accuracy and usefulness of predictions made by these methods.
 A further problem is that high-quality data sets that are quantitative and large have already been used to refine protein modeling algorithms and thus in some sense have been seen by the algorithms before.
 Thus, the accurate modeling of stability effects of point mutations, while an important goal, remains a substantial challenge for protein stability prediction algorithms.

 Previous attempts to predict stability changes in proteins conferred by point mutations have not considered enzymes specifically \cite{18632749}, and have suffered by decades-old low-throughput molecular biology and biochemistry techniques.
 Thus, the largest data sets for which melting temperature $Tm$ is explicitly measured have been around 30 mutants [cite].
 Other studies have collected large amounts of data, but it suffers from convolution of separate/othoganal [we will show that kcat and tm are not correlated] parameters/fuzzy measuremetns [cite: Romero and others].
 Large data sets of thermal stabilities also exist, yet the data sets collected there were created without regard for standardization for varying experimental conditions \cite{14681373} and so suffer from a lack of comparability between measurements.
 Another notable limitation of computational efforts to predict the stability effects of mutations is that most have algorithms are trained on mutational data collected from multiple proteins of diverse origin [http://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1003592].
 The result is that existing data sets either contain specific measurements for a small number of enzymes, or fuzzy measurements of large numbers of variants.
 This is likely due to the immense cost of generating and characterizing large numbers of variants under standardized conditions.

 Since to the challenges faced in experimentally characterizing large numbers of mutants, which often carries significant financial cost, are so great, computational approaches to predict the stability of enzyme mutations have in turn relied on these far from ideal data sets as training data.
-Previous work to develop predicitive models of enzyme function using a combination of machine-learning and compuatoional modeling have relied in protein-protein-interaction data for large number of individual proteins, with a small number of mutations each [http://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1003592].
-Or relied on ProTherm, a database that seeks to collect data on enzyme mutations.
+Previous work to develop predicitive models of enzyme function using a combination of machine-learning and features derived from force-field based computational modeling of protein structure have relied in some cases on protein-protein-interaction data for large number of individual proteins, with a small number of mutations each [PPI dataset], and in others  ProTherm, a database that seeks to collect data on enzyme mutations.
 ProTherm has the additional problem that no attempt at standardization has been made, and as a result the experimental values are on different scales for each mutation and certainly for each protein.
 Previous attempts to predict the effect of point mutations on antibodies (~100 residues) have used primary sequence and amino acid properties as features \cite{21710487}.

 No study, that I can find, has combined both a standardized approach to experimental characterization, and produced enough mutants to allow a sufficiently large training set to evaluate predictive ability.